Tillid/tiSlideshow/README.md

   - closable by a call to jQuery function with a control parameter or with the cross inside the tiSlideshow panel
   - pictures slidable by a call to jQuery function with a control parameter or by using existing previous and next buttons
   - realtime options modification : when you modify an option, by passing a new options array to an existing tiSlideshow, the display is modified instantly
-  - to let you have optimized website, you can choose to provide the tiSlideshow a model name for thumbnails, like _%PATH%%NAME%_thumbnail%EXT%_ or _%PATH%thumbnails/%FULL_NAME%_
 * _Configure many options_ :
   - the auto-launch of the slideshow
   - the mask color and opacity